MPs are to look at the sell-off of The Great British Bake Off.

-Paul will get a pay rise for his switch to Channel 4, with the suggestion he could earn £300,000 a series - making the deal worth around £1 million over three years, plus more for added endorsements.
+Hollywood will get a pay rise for his switch to C4, with the suggestion he could earn £300,000 a series - making the deal worth around £1 million over three years, plus more for added endorsements.

-After days of speculation, Mary announced on Thursday that she is saying "farewell to soggy bottoms".
+After days of speculation, Berry announced on Thursday that she is saying "farewell to soggy bottoms".

-Paul was criticised for failing to mention Mary in his initial statement about his future, despite thanking the BBC, Mel and Sue.
+Hollywood was criticised for failing to mention Berry in his initial statement about his future, despite thanking the BBC, Giedroyc and Perkins.